 - Recipient must be the business owner, officer or employee at time of funding

-- Preference is afforded to business owners who reside within, or to businesses located within, designated HUB Zones and Opportunity Zones within Tarrant County.
+- Preference is given to business owners or employees who reside within, or to businesses located within, designated HUB Zones and Opportunity Zones within Tarrant County

-- Preference is afforded to certified minority-, woman-, or veteran-owned businesses.
+- Preference is given to certified minority-, woman-, or veteran-owned businesses

 How Do I Apply?

-- To apply for funding, applicants must complete the entry form for the grant program using Accelerate’s online form link.
+- To apply for funding, applicants must complete the entry form for the grant program using Accelerate’s online form.

-- Applications will be scored and reviewed after the monthly deadline date based on need, eligibility, and available grant resources.
+- Applications will be reviewed and considered on a first come, first served basis, based on need, eligibility, and available grant resources.

 - Awardees must accept the terms of the grant award prior to receiving funding, including use of the business’s name and logo for Accelerate’s marketing purposes, in addition to other requirements.